MetaMask/metamask-docs/docs/guide/create-dapp.md

 Let's go ahead and press the "Connect" button again, and confirm the "Connect With MetaMask" prompt and "Connect".
 Now we can click the "ETH_ACCOUNTS" button again and we should see our MetaMask account public address.

-CONGRATULATIONS!
+**CONGRATULATIONS!**

 We have just completed building out our Basic Actions functionality.
-You know how to Connect to MetaMask, see your connected apps and remove them, as well as retrieve "ETH_ACCOUNTS".
+You know how to Connect to MetaMask, see your connected apps and remove them, as well as retrieve accounts.

 Now on to our next step, showing our statuses.